sualsoft/Clienk/content/blog/clienk-11-reasons-why-we-think-it-is-time-to-show-the-truth.en.md

 **\*Who is the interviewee?\***

-**R\*\***ebecca\*\* has been working at a contact center for over 5 years leading a team with 25 agents in Shanghai.
+**Rebecca** has been working at a contact center for over 5 years leading a team with 25 agents in Shanghai.
 She started working as an agent, so she knows exactly what issues they need to solve with her team.
 Unfortunately they had poor functionality from their previous software and a lot of extra work on monthly reports…

 She contacted us **for a better solution**.